neosimsim/biorhythm/README.md

 # biorythm
-Go application to plot once biorhythm.
+[go](https://golang.org) application to print the biorythm to the command line.